vincentarelbundock/tinytable/README.md

 ## Why?

-The core design philosophy rests on three pillars.
+The design philosophy of this package rests on three pillars.

 First, *data is separate from style*.
 The code that `tinytable` creates keeps the data (characters and numbers in a table) separate from the